DhanushKrishna07/agro-sight/README.md

   **4. Result Display:** The predicted class (e.g., Fruit Fly, Anthracnose, Fresh Dragon Fruit) is returned as JSON and shown in the UI.

-  **5. AI Chatbot Interaction** Users can send farming-related queries to the chatbot.
+  **5. AI Chatbot Interaction:** Users can send farming-related queries to the chatbot.
 The /chat endpoint forwards the message to the Gemini model, which returns a tailored farming response.

-  **6. Speech Input & Output** The chatbot supports voice-based conversation using browser speech recognition and speech synthesis.
+  **6. Speech Input & Output:** The chatbot supports voice-based conversation using browser speech recognition and speech synthesis.

 ---